marcope-98/DistributedEKF-SLAM/README.md

-# DSMA-Assignment
+# Distributed Extended Kalman Filter (EKF) Simultaneous Localization and Mapping (SLAM) with known correspondence

+Distributed Extended Kalman Filter Simultaneous Localization and Mapping with known data association.

-Assignment for the course "140472 - Distributed Systems for Measurement and Automation"
+The code in this repository was submitted in fulfillment of the requirements for the course '140472 - Distributed Systems for Measurement and Automation'.

 ## Resources
 - ***Probabilistic Robotics (Intelligent Robotics and Autonomous Agents)***.
 Sebastian Thrun, Wolfram Burgard, and Dieter Fox.
 2005.